ckeditor/ckeditor5/docs/getting-started/integrations/vuejs-v3.md

 npm install @ckeditor/ckeditor5-vue
 ```

 With these packages installed, create a new Vue component called `Editor.vue`.
 It will use the `<ckeditor>` component to run the editor.
-The following example shows a single file component with open source and premium CKEditor&nbsp;5 plugins.
+The following example shows a single file component with open-source and premium CKEditor&nbsp;5 plugins.

 ```html
 <template>